samstork/MysteryProject/Groups/Book Club and Coven.md

 > TABLE age, gender WHERE contains(associated-group, [[]])
 >```
 ## Overview
-A book club that meets in [[The Coffee Nook]] run by [[Casey Raid]].
+A book club that meets in [[The Coffee Nook]] run by [[Casey Reid]].
 They discuss fantasy books.
 Most members are also part of a witch coven who know about the supernatural and faeries.
 Meet once a month.

 ### Activities
 - Discussing fantasy books